Rahul70079/Jobportal-frontend-/README.md

 🤝 Contributing
 Contributions are welcome!
-Please fork the repo and submit a pull request.
+Please fork the repo and submit a pull request

 # React + Vite